Northern Ireland’s leading environmental benchmarking process is now open for entries

 The Survey, which is run by Business in the Community, sponsored by Moy Park and supported by the Northern Ireland Environment Agency within the Department of Agriculture, Environment and Rural Affairs, recognises and rewards those organisations that are going above and beyond their legal requirements to minimise their environmental impact and better manage their resources.

-David Small, Chief Executive, Northern Ireland Environment Agency, adds: “The Northern Ireland Benchmarking Survey is established as the province’s leading tool in providing businesses with proof of their green status by analysing their environmental management, improvement and impact.
-By focusing on sustainable operations, businesses are reaping both environmental and financial benefits.
+David Small, Chief Executive, Northern Ireland Environment Agency, adds: “The Northern Ireland Environmental Benchmarking Survey is well established as the province’s leading tool in providing businesses with proof of their green status.
+By helping organisations to analyse their environmental management and understand their impacts, the Survey plays a key role in encouraging local organisations to be more sustainable.
 It is great that the Department of Agriculture, Environment and Rural Affairs can once again support the Survey and I look forward to seeing the results in November.”

 To take part in the Survey, visit www.nienvsurvey.com